 - Rule 1: Offer an extended check-out.
 Marathons generally start around 7 or 8 AM and take 3-6 hours, depending on a runner’s ability level.
 With wave starts, slower runners start later than faster runners–sometimes, as at the New York City Marathon, hours later.
 Bad weather can occasionally delay a start, and blisters and minor injuries can slow a runner’s time.
 Factor in time to travel from the finish back to your hotel and grab a quick shower before leaving, and your 11 AM checkout isn’t going to cut it.
 I’ve seen hotels offer extended checkout as late as 3 PM, but even just extending until 1:00 will accommodate most runners.
 On the other hand I’ve encountered hotel managers who refuse to extend checkout, which is a quick way to piss off marathoners and ensure they’ll never come back.

-Tomorrow is National Running Day, and Coach Corky stopped by my YouTube channel to offer advice for beginning runners and talk about her crazy play to run 100 miles in 24 hours later this summer.
+Tomorrow is National Running Day, and Coach Corky (one of New York City’s top running trainers, who also happens to be my girlfriend) stopped by my YouTube channel to offer advice for beginning runners, suggest a few reasons you should start running, and tell us about her crazy plan to run 100 miles in 24 hours next month.

 Liz ran the Philly marathon Sunday morning.
 I did not–though it didn’t stop me from eating a whole pint of ice cream Saturday night!
 After a series of lousy marathon experiences (getting sick and having to drop out of Boston 2012, injuring herself in Harrisburg, almost being blown up in Boston 2013) she had a terrific day and posted another PR–her third in three visits to the big Philly race.
 Today’s was 3:05:27, good for another trip to Boston in 2015.